 Once only associated with Bitcoin and crypto-currency, blockchaining is now gaining a presence on the mobile gaming scene.
-Pocketarena are one example of a company incorporating blockchaining to increase overall security in game items for their users.
-In creating a store platform for html5 games, Pocketarena are able to use blockchain to offer safe exchange of in game items between players.
+Pocketarena is one example of a company incorporating blockchaining to increase overall security in game items for their users.
+In creating a store platform for html5 games, Pocketarena is able to use blockchain to offer safe exchange of in-game items between players.

 Following the success of Fortnite, more and more mobile games are implementing ghost or real multiplayer functions on their games.
-This doesn’t come as a huge surprise after recent hit games such as Clash of Clans can be seen following this trend – creating the game only with a multiplayer function and making the user battle again “real” (although it can’t be certain) players.
+This doesn’t come as a huge surprise after recent hit games such as Clash of Clans can be seen following this trend—creating the game only with a multiplayer function and making the user battle against “real” (although it can’t be certain) players.
 With this being said, as a developer it may be worth thinking of ways to include a multiplayer function into your game to give your user the option to follow this trend.

 More related to attendees than mobile gaming, a stronger presence of dedicated country pavilions was a popular trend seen throughout Gamescom 2018.
 “How does this affect me?,” you may ask.
 Well, these pavilions act as a great way for publishers to seek out and find developers from particular regions, as the area hosts a number of different developers from one particular country or region.
 For you as a game developer, it’s recommended to reach out to your regional game association to see what pavillions they hold in your area.
 It could mean the chance to join one of these pavilions, potentially gaining free tickets and the chance to network and meet more publishers and fellow developers from the industry.